WaterCres/Coding_examples/README.md

-# Coding_examples
+# Coding examples
-A showcase of my programming projects
+A showcase of my programming projects organised by language